Chertsey (constituency): Context and contents

 It was formed by the Redistribution of Seats Act 1885 for the 1885 general election.
-The 1885 Act in drawing for Surrey six county divisions first cast a much broader metropolitan area of 16 new parliamentary borough status seats (stretching from the old Lambeth and old Southwark seats (subdivided) to newly included Battersea, Clapham, Camberwell, Peckham, Dulwich, Norwood, Norbury, Croydon, Streatham and Wandsworth).
-This spelt the loss of all three large, overpopulated and dual-member divisions (namely West, Mid and East) but Chertsey was one of the six non-metropolitan seats created in their large rural-suburban fringe (from Richmond and Hindhead to Lingfield and Warlingham); to do so Kingston was created as a seat which took in Richmond to its north and the Guildford seat was radically enlarged into a county division.
-Creation of the County of London and Croydon County Borough circa 1889 meant that the 16 metropolitan seats (also known as the parliamentary boroughs in north-east Surrey) fell into those units administratively.
+The 1885 Act in drawing six county divisions for Surrey (of which Chertsey is one) coincided with loss of 16 new parliamentary borough ('PB') seats (mainly the old Lambeth and Southwark seats (subdivided) plus Battersea, Clapham, Camberwell, Peckham, Dulwich, Norwood, Norbury, Croydon, Streatham and Wandsworth).
+This spelt the loss of all three large, overpopulated and dual-member divisions (namely West, Mid and East).
+These six non-metropolitan seats covering old Surrey's larger rural-suburban fringe (corners being Richmond, Hindhead, Lingfield and Warlingham); to do so Kingston was created as a seat which took in Richmond to its north and the Guildford seat was radically enlarged into a county division.
+Creation of the County of London and Croydon County Borough circa 1889 meant that the 16 new PB seats fell into those units administratively.